filswan/flink/README.md

 # filecoin-data-provider
-A data provider transfer deals info to chainlink Oracle
+A data provider transfers deals info to chainlink Oracle

 ## Problem
 As a user on other blockchain, we do not have a native way to know if a storage deal is active on Filecoin network.